Hong Kong: Geography

 Areas of urban development and vegetation are visible in this satellite image.

-Hong Kong is on China's southern coast, 60 km east of Macau, on the east side of the mouth of the Pearl River estuary.
-It is surrounded by the South China Sea on all sides except the north, which neighbours the Guangdong city of Shenzhen along the Sham Chun River.
-The territory's 1110.18 km2 area (2,754.97 km^{2} if the maritime area is included) consists of Hong Kong Island, the Kowloon Peninsula, the New Territories, Lantau Island, and over 200 other islands.
-Of the total area, 1073 km2 is land and 35 km2 is water.
-The territory's highest point is Tai Mo Shan, 957 m above sea level.
-Urban development is concentrated on the Kowloon Peninsula, Hong Kong Island, and in new towns throughout the New Territories.
-Much of this is built on reclaimed land; 70 km2 (6% of the total land or about 25% of developed space in the territory) is reclaimed from the sea.
+Hong Kong is situated on China's southern coast, 60 km east of Macau and on the eastern side of the Pearl River estuary.
+The territory is surrounded by the South China Sea on all sides except the north, where it neighbors the Guangdong city of Shenzhen along the Sham Chun River.
+Its standard area is approximately 1,110 km2, though this figure reaches approximately 2,750 km2^{2} when the open maritime area under its jurisdiction (rather than of mainland China) is included.
+The territory consists of Hong Kong Island, the Kowloon Peninsula, the New Territories, Lantau Island, and over 200 other islands.

+Of the standard area, 1,073 km2 is land and 35 km2 is inland water, such as reservoirs, rivers, and ponds.
+The territory's highest point is Tai Mo Shan, reaching 957 m above sea level.
+Urban development is primarily concentrated on the Kowloon Peninsula, Hong Kong Island, and within various new towns throughout the New Territories.
+Much of this is built on reclaimed land; 70 km2 (representing 6% of the total land or about 25% of the territory's developed space) has been reclaimed from the sea.